 If the key has been successfully programmed it will start the vehicle's engine and the theft indicator light will illuminate for three seconds and then go out.
 If the key was not successfully programmed, it will not start your vehicle's engine and the theft indicator light will flash on and off.
 If failure repeats, bring your vehicle to your dealer to have the new key(s) programmed.

 To program additional new unprogrammed key(s), repeat this procedure from step 1 for each additional key.

 SEATING

-Adjusting the front manual seat
+Adjusting the front manual seat (if equipped)

 WARNING: Never adjust the driver's seat or seatback when the vehicle is moving.
-Sudden braking or a collision could cause serious injury.
-Adjust the seat only when the vehicle is stopped.